alfar0x/aptos-simulator/README.md

-    **sleepBetweenTransactionsMin** - minimum delay between each transaction in seconds **sleepBetweenTransactionsMax** - maximum delay between each transaction in seconds For example, if you specified timeSleepMin = 120 and timeSleepMax = 300, then on each the delay between each transaction will be randomly selected in the range from 2 to 5 minutes
+    **sleepBetweenTransactionsMin** - minimum delay between each transaction in seconds **sleepBetweenTransactionsMax** - maximum delay between each transaction in seconds **sellCollectionNamesBlacklist** - do not sell valuable nft from this list

+    For example, if you specified timeSleepMin = 120 and timeSleepMax = 300, then on each the delay between each transaction will be randomly selected in the range from 2 to 5 minutes